enricoteterra/avengers-assemble/README.md

 # Avengers, Assemble!

-proof of concept application using AWS SQS and long polling
+proof of concept web-app using AWS SQS and long polling.

+- the approval service will return `[approval denied]` when users try to sign up using the name of a known avenger, e.g. `Thor` or `Black Widow`.
+- approval messages are only sent to the browser that initiated the sign-up

+- SQS default configuration, except `Default Visibility Timeout` which needs to be set to 0 seconds so that messages that enter the queue are immediately visible.

 ## Demo
-using two incognito browser that don't share any local state
+using two browsers that don't share any local state:

 ![Avengers assemble demo](browser-demo.gif)